antoniwan/blog/docs/structured-data-optimization.md

 # Structured Data Optimization for Search Engine Discoverability

-This document outlines the comprehensive structured data implementation in the Curious Chaos Journal project, designed to maximize search engine discoverability and improve SEO performance.
+This document outlines the comprehensive structured data implementation in the Blog project, designed to maximize search engine discoverability and improve SEO performance.

 ## Overview